eXept Software AG Logo

 as argument.

-Typically, #doesNotUnderstand: is not redefined in the receivers class,
+Typically, #doesNotUnderstand: is not redefined in the receiver's class,

-allows for re-evaluation of the failed send (after some cleanup),
+which allows for re-evaluation of the failed send (after some cleanup),

-to upload some code or to simply ignore the error.
+or to simply ignore the error.

 As an example of its use, see the implementation of the Autoload-class,